ethanuppal/spade.nvim/README.md

 {
     "ethanuppal/spade.nvim",
     opts = {
-        lsp_command = "spade-language-server"
+        lsp_command = "spade-language-server",
+        lazy = true
     }
 }
 ```

-Note that [lazy.nvim](https://github.com/folke/lazy.nvim) will automatically call `require("spade").setup({ ... })` for you as well as install the required dependencies.
+Note that [lazy.nvim](https://github.com/folke/lazy.nvim) will automatically call `require("spade").setup({ ... })` for you lazily (no matter what the value of `opts.lazy`) as well as install the required dependencies.
-You may have to do them manually with another package manager.
+You may have to do them manually with another package manager, but the lazy
+loading will still be automatic and configurable.

 <a name="help"></a>

-## Help
+## ❓ Help

 ### Why isn't the LSP activating?
 I checked with `top` (or similar) and don't see the LSP process